-When the surgery is complete, the anesthesia medications are stopped, and you slowly wake either in the operating room or the recovery room.
-You'll probably feel groggy and a little confused when you first wake.
-You may experience common side effects such as:
+When the surgery is complete, the anesthesiologist or CRNA stops the anesthetic medicines.
+You'll slowly wake either in the operating room or the recovery room.
+You'll probably feel groggy and a little confused when you first awaken.

-- Dry mouth
+- Dry mouth.

-- Sore throat
+- Sore throat.

-- Mild hoarseness
+- Mild hoarseness.

-Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.
+Explore Mayo Clinic studies of tests and procedures to help prevent, detect, treat or manage conditions.